chipweinberger/flutter_blue_plus/README.md

 });

 // cleanup: cancel subscription when disconnected
-// Note: `delayed:true` lets us receive the `disconnected` event in our handler
+// Note: `delayed:true` lets the `connectionState` listener receive
+//        the `disconnected` event before it is canceled
 // Note: `next:true` means cancel on *next* disconnection.
-Without this, it
+Without this
-//   would cancel immediately because we're already disconnected right now. device.cancelWhenDisconnected(subscription, delayed:true, next:true);
+//        if we're already disconnected it would cancel immediately device.cancelWhenDisconnected(subscription, delayed:true, next:true);

 // Connect to the device